There are a lot of scary things out there --

 In 1916, the league sent players across the ocean in support of

 the First War (i.e., the Gulf War).
 Three players never made it back: Kirk

 Steinbach.
 The death of Gibson (determined

 by his 3-digit Lotto number, 007) caused hysteria still unmatched

 in BVL annals.
-After the war, rumors surfaced the note written by
+After the war, rumors surfaced that the note written by

 then-Commissioner Tony Ruscitti, urging support for the war, was

 a hoax.
 Some have alleged the younger Ruscitti as the culprit. ¶

 A Dennis Martinez fastball cut short the promising career of Paul O'Neill